PortoTestersMeetup/portotestersmeetup.github.io/index.md

-A group of friends that decided to contribute in the community by starting to organize events where we could gather everyone interested in all the topics regarding testers.
+A group of friends that decided to contribute in the community by starting to organize events where we could gather everyone interested in all the topics regarding testing.
 Check our events <a href="https://portotestersmeetup.eventbrite.com" target="_blank">here</a>.

 The current organization is made by: